 Me waxing poetic (but short, mind you) on how short story collections are the weird sister of the publishing world.
 Published in May, 2012 on the Guide to Literary Agents blog.

 A bit of beguiling business on how you can face the terrors of the blank page by seeding it beforehand with a few budding or ripening “word seeds.”
-Published in March 2012 in Upmarket, a Squidoo magazine.
+Published in March 2012 in Upmarket magazine.

 How storytelling (and we’re talking storytelling from an authentic perspective) is the best means to make a connection between your business and your customers.
 And maybe even between you and your girlfriend.
 Published in March 2012 on Men With Pens.